Be careful not to make these 5 common seller’s mistakes!

 5. Refusing to negotiate

 If your home is properly priced, it’s unlikely that you’ll need to come down on the price much, if at all.
 However, it’s not uncommon to get offered a lower price and to have a buyer ask for closing costs (we all love to get a deal).
 There are ways to work this out to everyone’s satisfaction but it’s important to be open to negotiation.
-Sometimes, a home can sell for more than list price, which allow room for some closing costs paid by the seller.
+Sometimes, a home can sell for more than list price, which allows room for some closing costs paid by the seller.